Facial expressions are a primary form of communication

-A primal mode of communication
+A primary form of communication

 Humans have invented spoken language, and they are very proud of it.